Peter-L-SVK/gbuff/README.md

 # gbuff - A Simple GTK Text Editor

 gbuff is a lightweight text editor built with GTK and C, featuring basic text editing capabilities, line numbers, highlighting numbers in opened text and simple formatting options.
+Rigth now it is in verly early developmnet state and only serves as concept demonstartor.

 Developed and tested on Fedora 40 Cinnamon